tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/state_ops.md

     elements of the initialized variable will be set to the corresponding value in the `value` argument.
   dtype: The data type.
+  verify_shape: Boolean that enables verification of the shape of `value`.
+If
+    `True`, the initializer will throw an error if the shape of `value` is not compatible with the shape of the initialized tensor.

 Examples:
   The following example can be rewritten using a numpy.ndarray instead